The Persistent Thermal Anomalies in Rocky Worlds: Discussion

 \section{Discussion}

-Several physical mechanisms not explored above may explain the observed thermal emission excess.
-These mechanisms include stellar contamination, planetary surface albedo and roughness effects, and annihilation heating due to dark matter.
+Several physical mechanisms not explored above may explain the observed excess in thermal emission.
+These mechanisms include stellar contamination, planetary surface albedo and roughness effects, geometric effect, and annihilation heating due to dark matter.
 Below, we will discuss each of these effects in Section \ref{sect:dis_stellar_conta}--\ref{sect:dis_dark_matter}.
 Finally, we discuss the prospects of rocky exoplanet emission observations in the era of the Nancy Grace Roman Space Telescope in Section \ref{sect:dis_roman}.
 Instrumental effects and differences across data reduction pipelines may also bias results and lead to overestimation of $\mathcal{R}$, but a detailed discussion of these effects is beyond the scope of this work.
+In addition, transient processes can lead to time-variable, non-equilibrium heating.
+Such processes include heating by giant impacts, induction heating by coronal mass ejections, or tidal heating by recent orbital migrations.
+These mechanisms are left for future studies.